 The 2nd Law, the latest album from the stupefyingly talented Muse, is a complicated piece of work.
-But, I feel it can be accurately summarised by the video above and the question I asked.
+But I feel it can be accurately summarised by the video above and the question I asked.
 With most records, it’s quite easy to figure out which side of the Good/Bad line they fall on.
-What we critiques spend most of our time doing is arguing about why an album is good or bad, just how good or bad an album is, and whether or not Casey will think it’s cool.
-But The 2nd Law isn’t that simple, it doesn’t immediately place itself in the good camp or the bad camp, so we’re going to have to do a little digging.
+What we critics spend most of our time doing is arguing about why an album is good or bad, just how good or bad an album is, and whether or not Casey will think it’s cool.
+But The 2nd Law isn’t that simple; it doesn’t immediately place itself in the good camp or the bad camp, so we’re going to have to do a little digging.

 There are three aspects to this album that I am going to focus on, and for the sake of forcing overused allusions on my willing readers, I am going to name them The Good (moments of incredible musicianship and talent), The Bad (moments in which Muse inexplicably tries to sound like any band other than Muse), and The Confusing (their controversial use of electronics, and the only reason most of you are reading this).
 I will start each section with a dissection of ‘Madness,’ because I think it is a perfect combination of what this album has to offer – the good and the bad (and the confusing…sorry) – before going on to look at the rest of the album.